atxp-dev/claude/README.md

 ### 🚀 Zero Configuration

-All MCP servers are pre-configured and ready to use.
-Just install the plugin, set your auth, and start building!
+All MCP servers are configured as remote HTTP servers per Claude MCP spec and ready to use.
+Set your auth and start building!

 ## Example Usage